 And while this perk doesn’t come cheap – requiring you to earn a whopping 135,000 points or take 100 qualifying flights in a single year – the Rapid Rewards Plus card could go a long way toward helping you get there.
 That’s because the card makes it much easier to rack up Rapid Rewards points than if you’d simply earned them by purchasing tickets as a Rapid Rewards loyalty program member.

-Though the Companion Pass perk will be out of reach for many once the current bonus ends, big spenders who plan ahead to put most or all of their purchases on the Rapid Rewards Plus card for their first year may be able to make the threshold.
+Though the Companion Pass perk will be out of reach for many, big spenders who plan ahead to put most or all of their purchases on the Rapid Rewards Plus card for their first year may be able to make the threshold.

 See related: How I used my Southwest Companion Pass

 Easy-to-offset annual fee